§1 General provisions and scope of application

 11.7 The Supplier is required to take out insurance against all risks in connection with execution of the Supplier’s business, including product liability and possible recall actions.
 Coverage sum shall be €10,000,000 in respect of each claim for damage to persons/property.

-12.2 Such information and data may only be disclosed to third parties with the express written consent of STAG.
-The use of business relations with STAG as a means of advertising shall also require prior written approval.
+12.2 Such information and data may only be disclosed to third parties with the express written consent of StHG.
+The use of business relations with StHG as a means of advertising shall also require prior written approval.

-12.3 Documents and other paperwork made available to the Supplier shall remain in the ownership of STAG and shall be returned no later than the time at which the relevant agreement ends.
+12.3 Documents and other paperwork made available to the Supplier shall remain in the ownership of StHG and shall be returned no later than the time at which the relevant agreement ends.

 12.5 Duty to maintain confidentiality shall continue to apply after fulfilment of the agreement.